-53. Upon receipt of such report, the Commission may provide appropriate advice with respect to any such disagreement for the consideration of the Members or CNCPs concerned.
+49. Upon receipt of such report, the Commission may provide appropriate advice with respect to any such disagreement for the consideration of the Members or CNCPs concerned.

-54. Application of these provisions for the settlement of disagreements, including with respect to the CTC panel reports and any advice provided by the Commission, shall be non-binding.
-These provisions shall not prejudice the rights of any Member to use the dispute settlement procedures provided in the Convention.]
+50. Application of these provisions for the settlement of disagreements, including with respect to the CTC panel reports and any advice provided by the Commission, shall be non-binding.
+These provisions shall not prejudice the rights of any Member to use the dispute settlement procedures provided in the Convention.